bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 image: "/Resources/webpage/webpage-overview.png"
 ---

-# Welcome to YOUtopia
+# Home

-> *"Where love is the law, a Youtopia"*

-Welcome to this wiki about BMTH's NexGen ARG.
-This is a work in progress, since this is an ongoing ARG and new updates will be added regularly.
+{% include info.html
+title="Where love is the law, a Youtopia" icon="fa-solid fa-heart" content="Welcome to the Bring Me The Horizon ARG Wiki!
+We are here to help you get started."
+%}

+This wiki centers all around the mysteries around the album [POST HUMAN: NeX GEn](pages/music/ph-nex-gen).
+The Alternate Reality Game, or ARG, is currently still developing and so are [we](pages/about).
+Our team will try to regularly update the website and improve the look and experience.
 This wiki will focus on objective information as much as possible and indicate whenever something is not confirmed.

 ***